Seven Bright Spots of 2018

 Let’s hope for more good news in 2019.

 P.S.
 Sorry about all the typos in earlier versions!
-My New Year’s resolution will be to become a better proofreader!
+My New Year’s resolution will be to do a couple of online proofreading jobs in hopes of becoming a better proofreader!
 Though if I haven’t gotten there by now, it’s probably pretty hopeless.

 Dan Farber has written and taught on environmental and constitutional law as well as about contracts, jurisprudence and legislation.
 Currently at Berkeley Law, he has al…READ more